-These schemes are fully efficient in that each received bit conveys one useful bit of information.
-However, completely uncoordinated transmissions using interleaver-division multiple access (IDMA)[2][3] and simple decoding that treats other users as noise is an attractive alternative.
+These schemes are fully efficient in that one useful bit of information may be transmitted with every transmitted bit.
+However, completely uncoordinated transmissions using interleaver division multiple access (IDMA)[2][3] and simple decoding that treats other users as noise is an attractive alternative.
 Surprisingly, in the multiple-user OR channel, this relatively low-complexity approach can theoretically achieve about 70% of full efficiency.

 This paper presents an uncoordinated multiple access system employing IDMA in which the other users are treated as noise.
 To allow decoding at very high speeds in the near future, this paper investigates trellis codes which operate in a range of 30% of full efficiency.
-In other work [13], we are also designing turbo solutions, which approach the 70% limit with higher complexity and latency.
+In other work, we are also designing turbo solutions, which, with higher complexity and latency, approach the 70% limit.